majst01/tailscale-for-gardener/README.md

 ### Modify the kubeconfig

-In order to access the cluster via the vpn, you must modify the kubeconfig to point to the kubernetes service exposed in the tailnet, by changing the `server` entry to `https://kubernetes`.
+In order to access the cluster via the VPN, you must modify the kubeconfig to point to the Kubernetes service exposed in the tailnet, by changing the `server` entry to `https://kubernetes`.

 ```yaml
 ---